The Enchantress Maria Makiling (Mountain Goddesses of the Philippines Part 1)

 There is a consistent amount of stories in the Philippines about a beautiful young woman with supernatural abilities living in the mountains and beloved by her people because of her extraordinary kindness and generosity.
 She is not a creature of flesh and blood but a nymph from the fog and mists of these dusky mountains.
 An old maid-servant, an Amazon who defended her home against the outlaws and renegades or just a bountiful recluse with varying legendary tales.

-Noone in the Philippines isn't familiar with the name Maria Makiling, or the contracted form Mariang Makiling=Maria ng Makiling, the fairy goddess named Maria of Mt.
-Makiling.
-She was the mysterious protector of the natural resources and all the wildlife in the mountain.
+Nobody in the Philippines isn't familiar with the name Maria Makiling, or the contracted form Mariang Makiling, Maria ng Makiling.
+Maria of Mount Makiling was the mysterious protector of the natural resources and all wildlife in the mountain.

 Who is Mariang Makiling?